Manaslu Circuit Trek

 For this Round Manaslu Trekking 12 days, a basic level of fitness to undertake the 5-6 hours, on a daily basis, is expected, where you must be medically fit, and mentally all set to venture out for a remote adventure in the Himalayas.
 Being starting the trip, make sure to be physically prepared, make the packings comprehensively, and engage in researching about the amenities, seasonal variations, climatic changes, and altitude gain, as well.

-As trekking to the Manaslu meanders through the remote, isolated areas and expensive permits, this trip can be a little costly.
+As trekking to the Manaslu circuit meanders through the remote, isolated areas and expensive permits, this trip can be a little costly.
 That is why we’ve introduced this Manaslu Budget Trek for those who want to explore the unique landscapes and Tibetan culture at an affordable price without compromising anything.

 Our Round Manaslu Trek for 12 days is a budget trek that covers all your requirements for the trip, including permits, accommodations, guides, standard meals, and transportation costs.
 However, if you are thinking about shortening the trek, then the price can be minimized as well.
 Our standard price costs from USD 840 and goes up to USD 1150 depending on the group that your team holds.